 Day 3 – Kakadu to Darwin

 Get ready for some 4WD action today as we make our way to Jim Jim Falls, the crown of Kakadu and certainto be one of the trip highlights.
 Once we get there, we’ll take in the stunning views of this 200m naturalwonder before continuing on to Twin Falls.
+(Twin and Jim Jim Falls not available year round; subject to seasonal availability^^).
 See the beauty of the gorge and feel the powerful force of thewaterfalls from a national park operated boat and boardwalk experience.
 On the way back home, thescenery will continue to amaze you as we journey back to Darwin in the afternoon.
 (BL)

 Day 4 – Darwin to Daly Waters

 PICK UP LOCATION: Adventure Tours Australia Shop, 52 Mitchell St Darwin, 06:50am.

 We depart from Darwin early and make our way to Nitmiluk National Park.
 Our first stop is the beautifulEdith Falls for a swim before heading to Katherine Gorge where your guide will take you on a short returnwalk to Baruwei lookout.
 You can get a postcard shot of the gorge and learn about this stunning area and itssignificance to the local Jawoyn Aboriginal people.
 Once we finish exploring the gorge we continue ourjourney south to Daly Waters arriving in time for dinner and a beer at the historic Daly Waters Hotel - theterritory’s oldest pub (own expense).
 We stay overnight in our camp at Daly Waters.